stevereno30/Prusa3/README.md

-# This is Prusa iteration 3
+# This is Prusa iteration 3 - ANSI Edition
 Published under GPL v3

 This Prusa3 fork has two main goals: